American Idiot (musical): Musical numbers/tracklisting

 Green Day re-released the single "21 Guns" with the musical cast on Spinner.com on December 3, 2009.
 This version features Billie Joe Armstrong, together with Christina Sajous, Rebecca Naomi Jones, Mary Faber, and Stark Sands, with back-up from the rest of American Idiot cast.
 Another version was released with John Gallagher Jr., Michael Esper, and Sands singing the parts that Armstrong had previously sung.
 Green Day and the cast of the musical also performed the song at the 52nd Annual Grammy Awards on January 31, 2010.

 The original cast recording of the musical was released on April 20, 2010.
 The cast album includes all the songs featured in the musical plus a brand new recording of "When It's Time" by Green Day.
-The album won Best Musical Show Album at the 53rd Annual Grammy Awards.
+The album won Best Musical Theater Album at the 53rd Annual Grammy Awards.